Cycle 4 Leukaemia

 Sailmaker - Team Shosholoza 32nd America`s Cup

-I used to love going to the pub and having a beer with my mates ... but since diagnosis I haven`t touched a drop of alcohol in 5 years !
-So much so that I think I`m beginning to rust as a result of the copious amounts of water I have to gorge my way through ...
-4 litres every single day :-)
+I used to love going to the pub and having a beer with my mates ... but since diagnosis I haven`t touched a drop of alcohol in 9 years !
+So much so that I think I`m beginning to rust because of the copious amounts of water I have to gorge my way through everyday ......
+4 litres , every single day :-)

-I want to show that Cancer CAN be beaten and if we all stand together , united , against this disease , we CAN all win .
-It`s my chance to make a difference .
+I`m a prisoner of HOPE .
+I want to show that Cancer CAN be beaten and if we all stand together , united against this disease , we CAN all win .

 DSCF0006.JPG